Roshanrrana/Task-Manager/README.md

 # Deployment

-The frontend is deployed on Vercel and the backend API is deployed on Railway.
+The complete App (Frontend + Backend) is deployed on Railway.

 MongoDB Atlas is used as the cloud database.